 Strictly speaking, G01 turns on linear interpolation, this automatically turns off the previous mode (G02, G03) because the CNC only uses 1 interpolation mode at a time.
 Turning one mode on turns the previous mode off.

 If you have an I, J, or K in your G01 line, the controller will error out.
 Those 3 words represent the center point of the radius to be cut using either G02 or G03.
 A G01 doesn’t have a radius center, so the controller doesn’t know what to do with it.

 If you want a straight path, remove the I, J, K from the line and see if it does what you expect it to do.
 If you have a good backplotter (I use NCPlot) you can find out how it works before it is loaded into the CNC.

 I hope some or all of this was helpful.

 You must be logged in to reply to this topic.

-- 3d mill angled headstock by eric1 week ago
+- 3d mill angled headstock by eric2 weeks, 4 days ago